 - They WILL shrink and most likely check as they do so resulting in an unstable home.

 - The Butt and Pass method hasn’t been around long enough to ascertain if the log cabins built using green logs are durable and long lasting.

 You may have also heard of dead standing trees.

-The beauty of using dead standing trees is that they have already died so it’s more environmentally friendly and you’re not felling healthy trees and detracting from the forest eco system.
+The beauty of using dead-standing trees is that they have already died so it’s more environmentally friendly and you’re not feeling healthy trees and detracting from the forest ecosystem.

-The reason behind why the logs have died will determine whether they are suitable for using to build a log home.
+The reason behind why the logs have died will determine whether they are suitable to build a log home.

 Eron Thomas from Log Cabin Homes uses dead standing trees for most of their cabins, this saves money and time in drying them out:

 I can’t emphasize enough how much money can be saved by using dry standing timer, you never have a window that won’t open or a door than won’t close when you use wood that’s already completely dry.